jeroendesloovere/xmp-metadata-extractor/README.md

 ## Tests

-> The XmpDataExtractor class has test cases.
-[View all test cases](tests/XmpDataExtractor/XmpDataExtractorTest.php).
+> The XmpMetadataExtractor class has test cases.
+[View all test cases](tests/XmpMetadataExtractor/XmpMetadataExtractorTest.php).

 Use `composer test tests` to execute the tests.